NextSDS Logo

 Rinse thoroughly with plenty of water for at least 10 minutes keeping eyelids open.
 Remove contact lenses if this can be done easily.
 Obtain medical attention in case of development and persistence of pain and redness.
 In case of contact with hot product, rinse thoroughly with plenty of water to dissipate heat.
 Obtain immediate medical attention to assess eye conditions and the correct treatment to be practiced.

-Symptoms: development and persistence of pain and redness, Eye irritation, Eye damages
+Symptoms: Eye irritation, Eye damages

 Ingestion